f5devcentral/f5-big-ip-cloud-edition-trial-quick-start/README.md

 This **CloudFormation Template (CFT)** or **Azure Resource Manager (ARM)** creates two BIG-IQ VE instances:

-- a BIG-IQ CM instance to configure and orchestrate instances of BIG-IP VE
+- a BIG-IQ Centralized Management (CM) instance to configure and orchestrate instances of BIG-IP VE
 - a BIG-IQ Data Collection Device (DCD) to store analytics data.

 The templates also create an Apache demo web server.